 Until recently, the method of collaboration was to reserve and stage- large elaborate conference rooms.
 These rooms seated 50 or more people and took up a lot of real estate.
-They were equipped with a large table, a large display screen and an elaborate video conferencing system.
+Rooms designed with a large table, a large display screen and an elaborate video conferencing system.
 These areas still serve a purpose in large company meetings with staff and/or clientele.
 What about the day-to-day impromptu meetings that take place?
 These meetings usually just include 2-5 individuals who are looking to meet for

 15-30 minutes.
-The large conference room is not an effective area to host these meetings due to the size and the lack of availability.
+The large conference room is not an effective area to host these meetings.

-To improve productivity and innovation while cutting costs, organizations are moving- away from large conference rooms and creating what we term “huddle spaces”.
-Huddle spaces are small, enclosed rooms that sit up to 5 people.
+To improve productivity while cutting costs, organizations are moving away from large conference rooms and creating “huddle spaces”.
+Huddle spaces make up small, enclosed rooms that sit up to 5 people.
 They include less furniture, whiteboards (or SMART boards), smaller display screens and “all in one” video conferencing technology, allowing everyone in the room to feel like they are a part of the conversation.
-Here are some of the benefits of building huddle spaces:

-More flexibility: Huddle spaces can be built quickly and inexpensively, allowing organizations to utilize their real estate to optimize internal and external collaboration.
-Huddle spaces can be used for impromptu meetings with no scheduling or they can be a part of a weekly meeting schedule utilizing technologies like Crestron Mercury with Fusion.
+More flexibility: Huddle spaces create quick and inexpensive meeting rooms.
+This allows organizations to utilize their real estate to optimize internal and external collaboration.
+In addition, huddle spaces can be used for impromptu meetings with no scheduling.
+They can also be a part of a weekly meeting schedule utilizing technologies like Crestron Mercury with Fusion.
 This means less bottlenecks within the organization and increased productivity across all departments.

-More innovation: Being able to meet with internal and external colleagues and/or clientele anytime during the work day provides a catalyst to get more done in a shorter amount of time.
+More innovation: Being able to meet with internal and external colleagues and/or clientele anytime provides a catalyst to get more done in a shorter amount of time.
 Huddle spaces create more efficient collaboration through more efficient sharing of ideas.
-With more huddle spaces, the barriers to communication are significantly lowered, allowing more innovative brainstorming and idea generation to take place.
+With more huddle spaces, the barriers to communication significantly decrease.
+Thus, allowing more innovative brainstorming and idea generation to take place.

 Centralized support: One of the most important, if often overlooked factors affective overall ROI for a technology investment is ease of support and management.
 There is a significant, measurable cost of going room to room supporting PC’s and other equipment.
 By employing powerful, yet easy-to-use resource management software, all components in a huddle space AV system can be remotely monitored and maintained.
-And because these rooms are designed to be simple systems with only the equipment users need to have fast impromptu meetings—meaning they rarely even have a room PC—they can significantly reduce support costs over systems in larger spaces.
-Larger spaces and more complex equipment is still required in some spaces, but adding huddle spaces can provide a better balance of technology and increase the return on the technological investment.
+Because these rooms designs contained simple systems with only the equipment users need to have fast impromptu meetings—meaning they rarely even have a room PC—they can significantly reduce support costs over systems in larger spaces.

 Share this Post